declan93/PGS-LMM/README.md

 # PGS-LMM
-Example pipeline for implementing the PGS-LMM method defined in ***

 This pipeline is written for a HPC system running SLURM resource scheduler but can be simply modified for other schedulers such as `SGE`.

 The pipeline assumes the starting point is chromosome genotype data in pfile format.